Forex technical analysis & forecast: Majors, equities, commodities

 Brent

-Brent continues consolidating above 98.60.
-Possibly, the asset may form one more ascending structure to break 120.50 and then continue trading upwards with the target at 141.90.
+Brent continues growing towards 127.36.
+After that, the instrument may correct down to 112.27 and then resume trading upwards with the target at 142.00.

 XAU/USD, “Gold vs US Dollar”